Humancyyborg/SolanaTradingBote/README.md

 ## Disclaimer

-This bot is for educational purposes only.
-Use at your own risk.
-Always understand the code you're running and the potential financial implications of automated trading.
+This bot is intended strictly for educational purposes.
+Use it at your own risk, and ensure you fully understand the code you are running as well as the financial implications of engaging in automated trading.

-The goal of this project is to show the potential ways of using the Solana Tracker API.
+The primary objective of this project is to demonstrate the potential applications of the Solana Tracker API in creating automated trading solutions.

 ## License